 What is breast cancer?

 Breast cancer is a malignant (cancer) tumor that starts in the cells of the breast.
 It is found mostly in women, but men can get breast cancer, too.
-Here we will only talk about breast cancer in women.
+This information is only about breast cancer in women.
 You can learn more about breast cancer in men in our document, Breast Cancer in Men.

 The normal breast